na-na-hi/renget/archive/tmd2many_items.md

 ------ | ------
 Energized Wand | A straight, Walnut wand with a notch for a gem at one end.
 It has a sensation of living fire.
 It contains 2 charges of an inserted move, recharges after battle.
 Requires: **TM** + **Appropriate Type-Gem** to construct. *All items are consumed.* Once built, it can fully utilize the TM move.
 Channeling Wand | A gnarly, Alder wand with a notch for a gem at one end.
 It pulsates wildly with power, drawing from the user.
 Requires: **TM** + **Appropriate Type-Gem** to construct. *All items are consumed.* Once built, it has half the TM's BP and provides no secondary effects.
 Enchanting Wand | A twisting, Aspen wand with a space for a stone at one end.
 It has a soft glow.
-Requires: **TM** + **Heart of the Star** to construct. *The TM can be freely swapped out once constructed.* Once built, it has no BP, regardless of if the TM was an Attacking Move or Status Move, but retains its Secondary Effects.
+Requires: **TM** + **Heart of the Star** to construct. *The TM can be freely swapped out once constructed.* Once built, it can deal no damage, but retains its Primary and Secondary Effects.
+Awakened Wand | A helical branch from the Tree of Life, carved with unique runes.
+Pure Smeargle paint is carefully held within the recesses of the wood.
+You can feel the sheer power coursing through the old bark.
+The printrune symbol of Mew is laid at the base, glittering a playful aura. *Once activated, it will be destroyed.*

 ## Technical Machines
 !!! warning All TMs, once used, cannot be used again.
 If it is included in your Pokémon's learnset, they may use the TMs specific to that pool.